What You Want To Know

 How many days are you open?

-We meet every week on Mondays and Wednesdays.
+We meet every week on Mondays, Wednesdays, and Fridays.
 As funding permits, we have goals to expand into a full 5-day program.

 Do you have a curriculum?